-London Challenge Poverty Week (12 – 18 October) is an opportunity for you to raise your voice against poverty and show what needs to be done to sort it out.
+London Challenge Poverty Week takes place from 12 to 18 October 2020 and is a chance for us to raise our voices against poverty in the capital and show what needs to be done to sort it out.

 It’s not right how low-paid and insecure work, high housing costs and our social security system are locking people into poverty.

 Nobody wants to live in a society where parents have to turn to foodbanks to feed their children, but for lots of families in our city, this is a reality every day.

 It doesn’t have to be like this though.
 Everyone, from national and local governments and the Mayor, to employers and local communities, has a role to play.

 Together, we can build an economy and create a city that works for everyone and gives them a decent life.